Twingamerdudes/Tire/README.md

 Then to run a file with the CLI, type in run (file name)

-# Contributing guidelines
-These guidelines are easy to follow, so no expections.
-If it doesn't follow guidelines, your pull request will get denied, sorry.
-1. For any custom premade functions (like Print, and Input), the name should start with a captial letter.
-2. Your code should be formatted similary to the code in this repo.

-That's it.
-If you follow these guidelines and I think it is a good change, your request will get accepted.

 # Conclusion
 Well, thanks for reading, hope you have fun with my language!